Skip to content

 1. A data mutation happens (insert, update, delete)

-2. The backend emits a NOTIFY on a Postgres channel
+2. The backend emits a NOTIFY on a channel

 3. The RealtimeService receives the notification